twbs/bootstrap/docs/components/card.md

 </div>
 {% endexample %}

-Subtitles are used by adding a `.card-subtitle` to a `<h*>` tag.
+Subtitles are used by adding a `.card-subtitle` to an `<h*>` tag.
 If the `.card-title` and the `.card-subtitle` items are placed in a `.card-block` item, the card title and subtitle are aligned nicely.

-The multiple content types can easily be combined to create the card you need.
+The multiple content types can be easily combined to create the card you need.
 See below for an example.

 {% example html %}
 <div class="card">